ahurford/quantitative-training-resources/Computer policies.md

 # Computer use policies for Biology
-- Instructors may ask studetns to use their personal laptops in class, but cannot require computer exercises unless all students that wish to use a university-sourced computer have one made available to them.
+- Instructors may ask students to use their personal laptops in class, but cannot require computer exercises unless all students that wish to use a university-sourced computer have one made available to them.
 - Instructors cannot recommend that two students share a computer that is the property of one student.
 - Drinks are not permitted around computers, and if a computer is damaged during a class, the instructor is not liable.